 Previously, we have tried to explain how FELA lawsuits for railroad and similar injuries compare to other kinds of litigation.
 If you have not done so already, please read our article on that subject here.
-However, now we want to review some of the most common FELA injuries and illustrate the effect that they can have on your life.
+However, now we want to review some of the most common types of railroad worker injury and illustrate the effect that they can have on your life.

 Due to the general nature of railroad work, many employees receive some kind of head injury, including a traumatic brain injury or concussion.
 How do their heads get hurt?
 Well, the source of the harm can come from a number of places.

 Equipment can fall on top of them.
 Workers can slip and fall.
 Coworkers can inadvertently hurt them.
-Regardless, these injuries can affect their skull, nose, teeth, ear, brain, or other parts of the body above the head.
-The effects can be severe: loss in quality of life, long-term pain, blurred speech, loss in vision, persistent headaches, and even mood disorders.
+Regardless, these injuries can affect the skull, nose, teeth, ear, brain, or other parts of the body above the head.
+The effects can be severe: loss in quality of life, long-term pain, slurred speech, loss of vision, persistent headaches, and even mood disorders.

 Though quite common in the railroad industry, broken bones still present a serious problem for workers.
 Recovering from them can take a long time and cost a lot of money.
 In the meantime, workers normally cannot even attend work.
 From simple to complex, open to compound, traverse to oblique, bones break in many different ways on the rail yards.

 The circumstances leading up to these injuries are almost as varied as the kinds of broken bone injuries.
 Importantly, the effects of broken or fractured bones can range far beyond mere medical bills and lost wages; rather, they can also face many intangible injuries such as long-term pain.